EnterpriseDB/edb-ansible/README.md

 9. `PG_ENCODING`: Database encoding.
 Default "UTF-8"

-For more informtion on variables, please refere to the following variables file:
+For more information on variables, please refer to the following variables file:
 1. EPAS variables [init_dbserver/vars/edb-epas.yml](./init_dbserver/vars/edb-epas.yml)
 2. And, PG variables [init_dbserver/vars/edb-pg.yml](./init_dbserver/edb-pg.yml)

-In case user wants to manage normal database users, then they can use following varaible and syntax in the playbook:
+In case user wants to manage normal database users, then they can use following naming conventions in the playbook:

 ```
 PG_USERS